-Whenever possible, arrange to use loan handheld devices and laptops while traveling.
+Whenever possible, arrange to use loan handheld devices and laptops while travelling.
 If not, it can be worth backing up all your data on an external hard drive or going through an IT managed service to securely protect your data.

 Don’t store sensitive information on any internal or outside regional media.
-Thieves target travelers, and due to legal problems surrounding the use of encryption particularly around customs and border checkpoints, you may not be able to use encryption to protect information stored on digital devices.
+Thieves target travellers, and due to legal problems surrounding the use of encryption particularly around customs and border checkpoints, you may not be able to use encryption to protect information stored on digital devices.

 Don’t store any credentials to accounts or services to third-party software or websites.
 Use software that is guaranteed and known for its security, such as 1Password, LastPass, and KeePass.

 Configure your internet browser to not save details which may pose a threat, such as credit card details.
 Utilize the personal browsing features in contemporary browsers to stop credentials and data from being authenticated locally by your internet browser.
 This can be achieved by using incognito browsing.

 Make Sure all programs are fully upgraded for security patches.
 Uninstall unnecessary and proprietary software, as this will help to reduce your attack surface.
 Configure the software you do need to automatically upgrade and notify you of available updates.
 Concern ought to be given to making sure that software used to interact with services, for example, internet browsers (Firefox, IE, Chrome), Adobe Acrobat, Flash, and Java, are equipped with the latest updates.
 These programs are increasingly being targeted by malware writers over working system vulnerabilities because so many consumers don’t patch them regularly.